 - An Azure Active Directory group with your users assigned as group members.

-- Enable Azure MFA for all your users.
+- Enable Azure multifactor authentication for all your users.
 For more information about how to do that, see How to require two-step verification for a user.

-The following setting also applies to the Windows Virtual Desktop web client.
+The following setting also applies to the Azure Virtual Desktop web client.

 Create a Conditional Access policy

-Here's how to create a Conditional Access policy that requires multi-factor authentication when connecting to Windows Virtual Desktop:
+Here's how to create a Conditional Access policy that requires multifactor authentication when connecting to Azure Virtual Desktop:

 Sign in to the Azure portal as a global administrator, security administrator, or Conditional Access administrator.